Clear House Accountants

 Tax-Trap in disguise

-HMRC confirmed its plans to use a risk-based approach regularly to identify non-compliant employers to responsibilities and penalty liable individuals.
+HMRC confirmed its plans to use a risk-based approach regularly to identify non-compliant employers to responsibilities and penalty-liable individuals.
 It is vital to make sure the application of essential processes to improve payroll to reduce this risk.
 An identified non-compliant employer of their legal obligations will be subject to late payment penalties.

 Under the Sch 56 penalty regime, HMRC will always charge a penalty.
-However, Employers may get an exception if HMRC and employer reach a late payment agreement before the due date.
+However, Employers may get an exception if HMRC and the employer reach a late payment agreement before the due date.

 HMRC may send an official notification on priority to any employer who might have defaulted while filing or on a payment obligation.
 This step is to ensure that they return to compliance rapidly and mitigate the risks for potential penalties for any failure in the future.